 The Company is a gold and base metals exploration company with a focus on Canadian mining opportunities with advanced exploration assets in Newfoundland and Labrador, Canada.
-Maritime holds a 100% interest in the Green Bay Property, which hosts the former producing Hammerdown gold mine, located near the Baie Verte Mining District and Springdale, Newfoundland and Labrador.
+Maritime holds a 100% interest in 65% of the Green Bay Property licenses with the remaining 35% under option agreements to earn 100% ownership.
+The Green Bay Property hosts the former producing Hammerdown gold mine, located near the Baie Verte Mining District and Springdale, Newfoundland and Labrador and is comprised of 34 individual mineral licenses over 98 square kilometers.
 Maritime also has a number of highly prospective gold exploration projects including the Whisker Valley and Gull Ridge properties, strategically located on the Baie Verte and Springdale Peninsulas; a prolific gold and base metals mining district.